-When you apply to colleges and universities in the USA, you will often be required to take the ACT test or SAT exam.
-These exams are just one part of the college application process for international students (as well as for American students).
-When you submit your ACT or SAT exam scores with your college application, college admissions teams then use those scores as one way to measure your skills and college readiness.
+When you apply to colleges and universities in the USA, you may be required to take the ACT test or SAT exam.
+In recent years, many colleges have shifted to being test-optional with regards to standardized admission tests.
+These exams may only be an optional part of the college application process for international students (as well as for American students), depending on which college you are applying to.
+Universities that require the ACT or SAT exam scores with your college application use these scores as one way to measure your skills and college readiness.
+Standardized tests can be helpful when applying to colleges that do not require test scores, and will not negatively impact your application.

 So, if you are asking “Should I take the SAT or ACT?,” read on to learn more — because the better you understand the differences between the ACT and SAT, the easier it will be to choose which test to take, set up your test registration, and start your test prep.